jomurgel/intro-to-dev/reactjs/setup/README.md

 - A mighty thirst for knowledge!

 ## Getting Started
 Let's setup somewhere on our computer.
 I'll work from the Desktop folder since that's easy.
 We'll create a new directory for our project and call it `setup-test` like this.
+In this lesson we can skip this step, I'll be initializing npm (next step) and building this app directly inside the `setup` directory.

 ``` bash
 mkdir setup-test && cd $_